Using Page Layouts

 You can also automate the submission of records from a particular layout for approval by managers.

-Zylker Mobiles requires several processes to be automated for the Potentials modules.
+Zylker Mobiles requires several processes to be automated for the Deals modules.
 Following are some of them.

 If you look at these processes, most of them are dependent on the layout.
 Let us see how to create workflow rules in each of these cases.

-Whenever the stage of a potential in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.
+Whenever the stage of a deal in the Mobile Sale layout is Closed Won, assign a task called “Initiate QA and Dispatch” to Charles Stone.

-Create a new workflow rule for the Potentials module.
+Create a new workflow rule for the Deals module.

 Choose to execute on a record action.
 Select the Rule Trigger as Edit.